These are some of the institutions and teachers that made the musician I am today.

 Andrew Driscoll introduced me to jazz violin.

-Andrei Matorin made sure I knew the 3 and 7 of every chord I tried to play over.
+Andrei Matorin made sure I knew the 3 and 7 of every chord.

 Mia Friedman gave me a crash course in old-time and Scottish fiddle, and showed me how to drop my thumb while playing claw-hammer banjo.